 EddyPro® is a powerful software application for processing eddy covariance data.
-It computes fluxes of momentum, carbon dioxide, water vapor, methane, and other trace gases with the eddy covariance method.
+It computes fluxes of energy, water vapor (evapotranspiration), carbon dioxide, methane, and other trace gases with the eddy covariance method.
 In Express Mode, EddyPro processes data with commonly used default settings, requiring minimal user configuration.
 In Advanced Mode, it provides state-of-the-art choices for researchers who need control over data processing procedures.
 EddyPro is optimized to process GHG* eddy covariance data files logged by LI‑COR analyzers.

 EddyPro is an open source software application developed, maintained and supported by LI‑COR Biosciences.
 It originates from ECO2S, the Eddy COvariance COmmunity Software project, which was developed as part of the Infrastructure for Measurement of the European Carbon Cycle (IMECC-EU) research project.
 We gratefully acknowledge the IMECC consortium, the ECO2S development team, the University of Tuscia (Italy) and scientists around the world who assisted with development and testing of the original version of this software.
 For more information about the ECO2S project click here.

 - Built on the proven IMECC** platform with an easy to learn and simple interface.

 - Seamless processing of LI‑COR GHG files and support for multiple file types including ASCII, generic binary, SLT, and TOB1.

 - Integrated online help, videos and technical support from LI‑COR.

 - Complete set of processing options including frequency response correction, footprint estimation, random error estimation, quality flagging, and many more.

 Recent Advancements Include: